SwedbankPay/developer.swedbankpay.com/_includes/card-authorization-transaction.md

 ## Card authorization transaction

 The `authorization` resource contains information about an authorization transaction made towards a payment.
+To create a new `authorization` transaction, perform a `POST` towards the URI obtained from the `payment.authorization.id` property.

 {:.code-header}
 **Request**